FBakkensen/bctddflow/.aiwork/tdd-workflow-plan.md

 7. Applies watch mode settings from the configuration (interval, auto-publish, auto-run tests)
 8. Watches for changes in the specified directories
 9. When changes are detected, automatically:
-   - Prepares the source files
-   - Compiles the changed app(s)
+   - Compiles the changed app(s) using alc.exe on the host machine
-   - Publishes the changed app(s)
+   - Deploys the changed app(s) to the container
    - Runs the tests
    - Displays the results
 10. Returns strongly-typed [pscustomobject] results for each operation